voldikss/vim-skylight/README.md

 - If `!` is given, perform live previewing for multiple entries
 - If use with an optional argument:
   - `:Skylight file` regard the text under cursor as a filepath and search
-  - `:Skylight tag` regard the text under cursor as a symbol and search
+  - `:Skylight symbol` regard the text under cursor as a symbol and search
 - If without arguments (i.e., `:Skylight`), it firstly suppose the text is a filename and search.
 If failing to search then treat the text as a symbol and search again